 We need to continue to work together in order to bring down these criminal networks.
 Criminals continue to win because they work together in order to avoid law enforcement agencies, who continue to work in isolation.
 The sooner information is captured and shared, the better chance to develop intelligence

-Sitwala Youngs Mapenzi, SADC-TWIX user from the Namibian Ministry of Finance, Customs
+Sitwala Youngs Mapenzi, SADC-TWIX user from the Namibia Revenue Agency (Customs)

 The SADC-TWIX website allows users to: